The State Theatre FAQs

 Can I smoke at the State Theatre?

 No. No. No. Sorry, did we say no?
 Because we meant NO. Per Maine state law, there is a strict no-smoking policy at the State Theatre.
+Smoking is ground for immediate ejection.
 Unfortunately at this time we also have a NO RE-ENTRY policy until we can figure out where to put you smokers on the outside.
 Please don’t yell at the security guards when they tell you that you can’t leave and come back in.
 And remember, smoking kills.
 If you’re killed, you’ve lost a very important part of your life.

 Is there re-entry?